bartczernicki/AzureOpenAILogProbs/README.md

 chatCompletionOptions.IncludeLogProbabilities = true;
 ```

-You can also control how many token log probabilities are returned with each API call.
+Inlcuded is also the ability to control how many token log probabilities are returned with each API call.
 This provides an array/List of tokens with each respective probability.
 In statistics, this is known as a Probability Mass Function (PMF) as it a discrete distribution of probabilities.
 Note: On Azure OpenAI, this has a current maximum of 5 and on OpenAI 10 (for most APIs).
 For example, using the new OpenAI .NET library it is exposed as a property.
 ```csharp
 chatCompletionOptions.TopLogProbabilityCount = 5;
 ```